sevenysw/MathGeo2022/README.md

 Reference:

-Beckouche S, Ma J. Simultaneous dictionary learning and denoising for seismic data[J].
+Beckouche S, Ma J. Simultaneous dictionary learning and denoising for seismic data.
 Geophysics, 2014, 79(3):A27-A31.

 * DDTF3D: